AppertaFoundation/HoloRepository-2020/CloudHoloRepository2020-Core (Untested WIP)/README.md

 * `abdominal_organs_segmentation`
   * abdomen

-> When hosting the architecture on Azure, beware that all of the services generate a
-> cost of £1.3 per hour.
-It is advised to set up auto-shutdown policies through Azure
-> DevTest labs and monitor credit consumption carefully through the cost analysis service.

 ## Code organisation

-Most of the components are kept here in the [Cloud HoloRepository2020-Core](https://github.com/AbhinathK/CloudHoloRepository2020-Core) mono-repository.
+The latest code and alternative branches can be accessed in the in the [Cloud HoloRepository2020-Core](https://github.com/AbhinathK/CloudHoloRepository2020-Core) mono-repository.
 The sub-directories correspond to sub-components as described above.
 The only exception are the components that are developed in Unity/C#, they are separately kept in the [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.

 ## Development